‘Caring for the Adolescent- together’

 Monday 15th January-Friday 19th January 2018

 This challenge is a most pressing one, in a current climate of a generalised crisis in adolescent mental health.
-Research undertaken in 2017 shows that:

 These sessions provide the opportunity for collegiate discussion of how to shape a Main Lesson to encourage students to explore concepts rather than to merely acquire knowledge.
+We will work closely with an experienced lead teacher with the questions of Why and How to teach a given Main Lesson to meet the stage of adolescent development.

 All attendees will receive a Certificate referencing AITSL Standards which will allow you to claim your time as professional development for teacher registration purposes.